mathe00/obsidian-enhanced-read-mode-control/README.md

 💻 **Enhanced Read Mode Control** provides robust control over the view mode (reading or editing) of your notes in Obsidian.
 While Obsidian attempts to remember the last mode for each note, this plugin allows you to define explicit, persistent rules, ensuring specific notes or entire sections of your vault behave exactly as you intend regarding their editability, regardless of Obsidian's native functionality.

 Whether you want to gently nudge certain notes to open in read mode first ("Default Read-Only") or completely lock down others to prevent any accidental changes ("Strict Read-Only"), this plugin offers the flexibility you need.
 Folder-level rules make it easy to manage large sets of notes, like archives or published content.
+It also includes an option to address a specific Obsidian behavior when navigating between notes in the same tab.

 <a id="key-features"></a>
 ### Key Features: